GET ORDAINED

 Photo by Leonardo Miranda

-Your role as the officiant of the wedding is to lovingly guide and direct the couple through each part of the wedding ceremony, while sharing details of their love story with their guests.
+Your role when performing a wedding is to lovingly guide and direct the couple through each part of their ceremony, while sharing details of their love story with their guests.
+You'll do a wonderful job!

-Congratulations on being asked to officiate, and don’t forget to have fun!
+Congratulations on being asked to officiate a wedding, and don’t forget to have fun!

-Get ordained online for free with American Marriage Ministries and start officiating weddings right away.
+Get ordained online free with American Marriage Ministries & start officiating weddings right away!

 |* ordination-button *|